quorrajs/Quorra-docs/More/Mail.md

 ```
 The first argument passed to the send method is the name of the view that should be used as the e-mail body.
 The
 second is the data to be passed to the view, often as an object where the data items are available to the view by key.
-The third is the nodemailer mail options like to, cc, attachments etc. The list of available options can be found [here]
+The third is the nodemailer mail options like to, cc, attachments etc. The list of available options can be found
-(https://github.com/nodemailer/nodemailer#e-mail-message-fields).
+[here](https://github.com/nodemailer/nodemailer#e-mail-message-fields).
 The fourth is a callback method allowing you to
 receive the response from nodemailer after email is sent.

 You may also specify a plain text view to use in addition to an HTML view: